3.2 UVIS Data Calibration Steps

 ) and the pixel bin size (BINAXIS

 ).
-These commanded values are used to find the table row that matches the characteristics of the image that is being processed and reads each amplifiers properties, including readnoise (READNSE
+These commanded values are used to find the table row that matches the characteristics of the image that is being processed and reads each amplifiers characteristics, including readnoise (READNSE

 ), A-to-D gain (ATODGN